-Crowds gather in London to see queen’s coffin procession
+Crowds flock to London to see queen’s coffin procession

 LONDON (AP) — Queen Elizabeth II’s coffin will leave Buckingham Palace for the last time Wednesday as it is taken amid somber pageantry on a horse-drawn gun carriage past crowds of mourners to the Houses of Parliament, where the late monarch will lie in state for four days.

-Crowds began massing early along the flag-lined mall outside the palace for the procession from the monarch’s official London residence to the historic Westminster Hall at Parliament.
+Crowds began massing early along the flag-lined road outside the palace for the procession from the monarch’s official London residence to the historic Westminster Hall at Parliament.
+King Charles III and other members of the royal family will walk behind the coffin.

+Thousands of people are gathering on The Mall outside Buckingham Palace and along the banks of the River Thames hours before the coffin procession begins.
+People in the crowd cheered when Charles waved to them as he drove from his residence, Clarence House, to the palace.

+Joan Bucklehurst, a 50-year-old retail worker from Cheshire in northwestern England, said the queen “meant so much for everybody.”

+“She was amazing, yeah,” she added, choking up with emotion.
+“So, we had to be here.
+We’ve been here a few times when there have been special occasions, but this one, I couldn’t miss this.”

-They are the latest manifestation of a nationwide outpouring of grief and respect for the only monarch most Britons have ever known, who died at her beloved Balmoral summer retreat on Thursday at age 96, ending a 70-year reign.
+The crowds are the latest manifestation of a nationwide outpouring of grief and respect for the only monarch most Britons have ever known, who died at her beloved Balmoral summer retreat on Thursday at age 96, ending a 70-year reign.

+“It’s a very sad day, but it’s our last opportunity to do our duty for the queen and it’s our first opportunity to do it for the king, and that makes us all very proud,” said Maj.
+Gen. Christopher Ghika, of the Household division, who is responsible for organizing the ceremonial aspects of the queen’s funeral.

+London’s Heathrow Airport said it was adjusting timetables to prevent overhead planes disturbing the procession.
+British Airways canceled 16 flights as a result of the changes.

 People stood behind metal barriers or sat on folding chairs, umbrellas at the ready, takeout coffees in hand under gray skies hours before the coffin was scheduled to leave the landmark palace at 2:22 p.m.
 (1322 GMT).